 No one has favorited this theater yet

 Built in 1858 as the Temperance Hall, in around 1900, it was re-named Hippodrome Theatre, and as a music hall, films were shown.
 By 1918, it had new owners and was re-named Palladium Cinema.
-The building has a chapel-like appearance, with a two-storey stucco front, with a pedimented gable.

 Just login to your account and subscribe to this theater